gvwilson/thirdbit/src/fiction/santas/index.md

 "No," Finner said.

-Shady Ann nodded and pulled first one lever and then another.
+The Elfabot nodded and pulled first one lever and then another.
 The subway car vibrated faintly as the engine came to life.
 Pulling another lever,
-the santa slowly pressed a pedal down with a booted foot.
+it slowly pressed a pedal down with a booted foot.
 At first nothing happened,
 and for a heartbeat Finner was afraid that they had done something wrong, or that *he* had done something wrong.
 Then the train began to roll forward, slowly at first and then faster.

-He grabbed a bar overhead to steady himself as Shady Ann giggled.
+He grabbed a bar overhead to steady himself as Shady Ann waved farewell.
-"It's working!
-Oh, I love you so much!"
-She leaned forward and kissed the train's control panel.

 Faster and faster,
 out of the workshop and into the tunnel.
 The train's headlamp came on as it raced along the tracks.